vossmalte/eslint-plugin-no-implicit-undefined/README.md

 # ESLint Plugin: eslint-plugin-no-explicit-undefined

-Disallow the use of `undefined` as an explicit type in TypeScript and instead use optional chaining (`?:`) instead.
+Disallow the use of `undefined` as an explicit type in TypeScript and instead use optional operator (`?`) instead.

 ## 📚 Rule Examples